Tiberius II Constantine

 Tiberius II Constantine (Note: Sometimes called Tiberius I, with the original Tiberius then being excluded from the count.
 In these listings, Tiberius III is enumerated as "Tiberius II" instead.)
-(Tiberius Cōnstantīnus; Τιβέριος Κωνσταντῖνος; (Note: Sometimes listed as Tiberius novus Constantinus (Τιβέριος νέος Κωνσταντῖνος) in older sources.) died 14 August 582) was Eastern Roman emperor from 574 to 582.
-Tiberius rose to power in 574 when Justin II, prior to a mental breakdown, proclaimed him caesar and adopted him as his own son.
-In 578, the dying Justin II gave him the title of augustus, thus becoming co-emperor alongside him.
-Tiberius became sole ruler less than two weeks later, assuming the regnal name of "Constantine" under which he reigned until his death.
+(Tiberius Cōnstantīnus; Τιβέριος Κωνσταντῖνος; (Note: Sometimes listed as Tiberius novus Constantinus (Τιβέριος νέος Κωνσταντῖνος) in older sources.) died 14 August 582) was Eastern Roman emperor from 578 to 582.
+Tiberius rose to power in 574 when Justin II, during an abatement in a period of severe mental illness, proclaimed him caesar and adopted him as his own son.
+In 578, the dying Justin II gave him the title of augustus, thus making Tiberius co-emperor alongside him.
+Tiberius became sole ruler less than two weeks later, assuming the regnal name of Constantine under which he reigned until his death.
+Tiberius' reign was marked by warfare with the Persians, as well as Avar incursions into the empire.

 Early career

 Born in Thrace in the mid-6th century, of Greek descent, Tiberius was appointed to the post of notarius.
 There, sometime after 552, he was introduced by the Patriarch Eutychius to the future emperor, Justin II, with whom he became firm friends.
 Under Justin's patronage, Tiberius was promoted to the position of Comes excubitorum, which he held from approximately 565 through to 574.
 He was present during Justin's imperial accession on 14 November 565 and also attended his inauguration as consul on 1 January 566.

 Justin ceased making payments to the Avars, which had been implemented by his predecessor, Justinian.
 In 569, he appointed Tiberius to the post of Magister utriusque militiae, with instructions to deal with the Avars and their demands.
 After a series of negotiations, Tiberius agreed to allow the Avars to settle on Roman territory in the Balkans, in exchange for male hostages taken from various Avar chiefs.
 Justin, however, rejected the agreement, insisting on taking hostages from the family of the Avar Khan himself.
 That condition was rejected by the Avars and so Tiberius mobilized for war.